 Macklowe Properties purchased 1.7 acres of land between Dadeland Mall and the Metrorail tracks with plans to build a pair of apartment towers with several hundred units, marking its first South Florida project.

 Rilea Group and Euroamerican Group, through an affiliate, sold the property for $31.9 million, according to Charles Penan of Aztec Group, who represented the sellers.

 Penan declined to disclose the buyer.
-But Macklowe Properties in February filed a project application with Miami-Dade County, saying it has the property under contract.
+But Macklowe Properties in February had filed a project application with Miami-Dade County, saying it has the property under contract.

 Rilea bought the land in 2015 from an affiliate of Florida East Coast Industries for $13 million, property records show.
 In 2016, Rilea received approval for the smaller project.
-The property is south of the Snapper Creek Canal, west of the Metrorail tracks and steps from the Dadeland North station, allowing for a transit-oriented development giving renters easy access to the Metrorail.
+The property is south of the Snapper Creek Canal, west of the Metrorail tracks, and steps from the Dadeland North station, allowing for a transit-oriented development giving renters easy access to the Metrorail.

-Macklowe founded his namesake company in New York City in the mid-1960s and built projects such as the 432 Park Avenue residential skyscraper, developed with CIM Group; and the 510 Madison office tower.
+Macklowe founded his namesake company in New York City in the mid-1960s, and built projects such as the 432 Park Avenue residential skyscraper, developed with CIM Group; and the 510 Madison office tower.